richardvenneman/appsignal-docs/source/elixir/instrumentation/integrating-appsignal.html.md

 framework of choice, or maybe you're using your own application setup.

-When AppSignal does not support something out-of-the-box it's still possible to to instrument applications.
+When AppSignal does not support something out-of-the-box it's still possible to instrument applications.
 AppSignal needs to be configured and started once at the beginning of a process.
 It can be [configured](/elixir/configuration/index.html) through Mix configuration or by using environment variables.